xiix0/scam/README.md

-Don't relax!
-It's only your tension that's holding you together.
+Don't let your mind wander -- it's too little to be let out alone.